 Students should expect a response according to the following schedule:

-If your document is submitted after 5 p.m., it is treated as if it came in the following day.
-So if it is submitted after 5 p.m. on Monday, it will be treated as if it was submitted to us on Tuesday.
+A document/assignment submitted after 5 p.m. is treated as if it came in the following day.
+So if the document/assignment is submitted after 5 p.m. on Monday, it will be treated as if it was submitted to us on Tuesday.

 Be prepared to check your email frequently; we may have questions.

 Practice patience as we shift to this mode of delivery.